How to Experience Monaco Like a Billionaire

 Envision Living Inside the Prince’s Palace of Monaco

 Le Palais des Princes de Monaco is the official residency of the Royal Prince of the ruling Grimaldi dynasty.
+The palace, which was built as a fortress in 1162, is guarded by a 98-man force made up of highly trained French military men.
 It sits on The Rock and overlooks all of Monaco.
-A few rooms are open to the public for self-guided tours.
+Since several rooms are open to the public for self-guided tours, you can enter and imagine the castle was built just for you.

 Pretend the Prince’s Car Collection is Yours

-The royal family built a garage, located on the Terrasses de Fontvieille , to house their vintage, racing, and luxury car collections.
-In this 5,000 m2 exhibition, which is unique in the world, you can view the collection of over 100 exotic vintage and racing cars owned by the Prince of Monaco.
+The royal family built a garage, located on the Terrasses de Fontvieille , for their vintage, racing, and luxury car collections.
+In this 5000 m2 exhibition, which is unique in the world, you can view the collection of over 100 exotic vintage and racing cars owned by the Prince of Monaco.
 Wander around and imagine that this was your garage.

 Hang Out in Villa Paloma & Villa Sauber